begab/reversePageRank/README.md

-# Supplementary code for the paper _Efficient estimation of transitional probabilities in Markov chains_
+# Supplementary code for the paper _Efficient algorithm to compute Markov transitional probabilities for a desired PageRank_

-This repo includes the code for performing Inverse PageRank calculation.
+This repo includes the code for performing Reverse PageRank calculation.
 In this setting the network topology and the importance of the nodes (i.e. the stationary distribution of a random walk) are assumed to be known in advance and algorithm looks for a weighting of the edges which ensures that the random walk visits each node proportional to the importance of the nodes provided in advance.

 ## The quickes way of trying out the programme (assuming Maven being installed)